 For me, the Summer Pavilion variant is head and shoulders above the others in the series.
 The game is slicker, and the flow of the game is sublime.
 I’ve talked about my mum’s love for this game.
-In fact, she has unwrapped it this Christmas!
-We can’t be with her this year, which is really gut-wrenching, but we are going to play two 2-player versions of Azul via Zoom instead, me and my partner and mum and my sister.
-It’s not the same, but it’s as close as we can manage for this year’s Boxing Day games.
+In fact, she unwrapped it last Christmas!

 From my experience, you’ll have greater success if you tailor the games you play to the circumstances and the group playing.
 I’ve made my peace that my family don’t want to play brain-crunching Euro-style games on Boxing Day.
-That’d by my perfect Christmas, but they’re all too full of turkey.
-The wood-burner’s giving off a cosy climate.
+That’d be my perfect Christmas, but they’re all too full of turkey.
+The wood burner is giving off a cosy climate.
 Bing Crosby’s crooning in the background.
 Uh oh; Dad’s eyes are starting to grow heavy.
 Don’t you dare fall asleep on the couch!
 Quick, bring out the Boxing Day games!

 Assuming the adults are ‘casual gamers’ – and not a passionate enthusiast like yourself – you'll need something simple.
 Something you can teach in a flash.
 Non-gamers don’t have the patience for learning rules!
 My go-to games would be fun titles that include a high player count.

-BANG!
-The Dice Game is a hidden role game set in a Wild West shoot-out for up to 8 players.
+BANG! is a hidden role game set in a Wild West shoot-out for up to 8 players.

 You’re each dealt a secret role: either the Sheriff, a Deputy, an Outlaw, or a Renegade.
 (You also get an asymmetrical ability.)
 The Sheriff and the Deputies are allies.
 The Outlaws want to eliminate the Sheriff.
 The Renegade is a lone wolf and wants to be the last man standing (so they need to ‘kill’ the Sheriff last).
 You need to figure out who’s on your team while eliminating your opponents!

-You do this ‘Yahtzee’-style, by rolling five six-sided dice on your turn.
-The faces have symbols representing actions on them, rather than numbers.
-You can reroll three times, and ‘lock’ dice.
 Will you shoot your neighbour?
 Will you pass someone – an ally? – a beer to heal them?
 Or is it all an elaborate bluff, luring them into thinking you’re on the same team?
 You’ll howl with anguish as betrayals come out of nowhere.
-You’ll grin as the fate of the dice gods fall in your lap or spit in your eye.
-BANG!
-The Dice Game wraps up in a fun 15-20 minute climax, which fits nicely in the “Let’s play that again!” category.
+You’ll grin as the fate of the gods fall in your lap or spit in your eye.
+BANG! wraps up in a fun 20-minute climax, which fits nicely in the “Let’s play that again!” category.